robinrodricks/FluentFTP/README.md

 Please access these static methods directly under the `FtpClient` class.

-- **GetPublicIP**() - Use the Ipify service to calculate your public IP, useful if you are behind a router, or using a DHCP internet connection (dynamic IP).
+- **GetPublicIP**() - Use the Ipify service to calculate your public IP.
+Useful if you are behind a router or don't have a static IP.

 # Notes